AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/fedex_shipping_method_integration_migration_soap_restful_api.md

 This article provides a patch to resolve issues with the [!DNL FedEx] shipping method integration migration from [!DNL SOAP] to [!DNL RESTful API] for Adobe Commerce 2.4.4 - 2.4.6-pX.

-[!DNL FedEx Web Services] tracking, Address Validation, and Validate Postal Codes WSDLS will be retired on May 15, 2024.
+[!DNL FedEx Web Services] tracking, Address Validation, and Validate Postal Codes Web Services Definition Languages (WSDLS) will be retired on May 15, 2024.
 The [!DNL SOAP] based [!DNL FedEx Web Services] is in development containment and has been replaced with [!DNL FedEx] [!DNL RESTFUL APIs].
 To learn more, refer to [[!DNL FedEx Web Services]](https://www.fedex.com/en-us/developer/web-services.html).

 This change impacts our current [!DNL FedEx] shipping method integration implementation in Adobe Commerce and requires we fix our current implementation and migrate from deprecated [!DNL SOAP APIs] to the latest [!DNL FedEx] [!DNL RESTFUL APIs].